CleverStack/angular-seed/README.md

 ## Contributing
 We welcome all help, but please follow this guidelines (Work In Progress):

-1. We follow this [Git Commit Message Conventions](https://docs.google.com/document/d/12niRA9r8j8C4W0_0y_fRrKDjKIq2DBknbkrWQQl1taI/).
+1. We follow these [Git Commit Message Conventions](https://docs.google.com/document/d/12niRA9r8j8C4W0_0y_fRrKDjKIq2DBknbkrWQQl1taI/).
 Thou it's not entirely mandatory, we generate Changelogs with this so please keep in mind.

 ### Some words about coding style ###